henriquecastror/open-code-community/content/post/2021-12-14 Variações do teorema central do limite para matrizes aleatórias de núcleos atômicos a filtragem de matrizes de correlaçã/index.md

 - [9] N. A. Eterovic and D. S. Eterovic, "Separating the Wheat from the Chaff: Understanding Portfolio Returns in an Emerging Market," Social Science Research Network, Rochester, NY, SSRN Scholarly Paper ID 2161646, Oct.
 2012. doi: 10.2139/ssrn.2161646.
 - [10] E. P. Wigner, "Characteristic Vectors of Bordered Matrices With Infinite Dimensions," Annals of Mathematics, vol. 62, no. 3, pp. 548-564, 1955, doi: 10.2307/1970079.
 - [11] E. P. Wigner, "On the statistical distribution of the widths and spacings of nuclear resonance levels," Mathematical Proceedings of the Cambridge Philosophical Society, vol. 47, no. 4, pp. 790-798, Oct.
 1951, doi: 10.1017/S0305004100027237.
+- [12] M. Kac, "Can One Hear the Shape of a Drum?," The American Mathematical Monthly, vol. 73, no. 4, p.
+1, Apr.
+1966, doi: 10.2307/2313748.
 - [13] F. W. K. Firk and S. J. Miller, "Nuclei, Primes and the Random Matrix Connection," Symmetry, vol. 1, no. 1, pp. 64-105, Sep.
 2009, doi: 10.3390/sym1010064.
 - [14] L. Sandoval, A. B. Bortoluzzo, and M. K. Venezuela, "Not all that glitters is RMT in the forecasting of risk of portfolios in the Brazilian stock market," Physica A: Statistical Mechanics and its Applications, vol. 410, pp. 94-109, Sep.
 2014, doi: 10.1016/j.physa.2014.05.006.
 - [15] M. E. A. Seddik, C. Louart, M. Tamaazousti, and R. Couillet, "Random Matrix Theory Proves that Deep Learning Representations of GAN-data Behave as Gaussian Mixtures," arXiv:2001.08370 [cs, stat], Jan.
 2020, Accessed: Dec.
 05, 2021.
 [Online].
 Available: http://arxiv.org/abs/2001.08370
-- [16] D. B. Aires, "AnÃƒÂ¡lise de crises financeiras brasileiras usando teoria das matrizes aleatÃƒÂ³rias," Universidade Estadual Paulista (Unesp), 2021.
+- [16] D. B. Aires, "Análise de crises financeiras brasileiras usando teoria das matrizes aleatórias," Universidade Estadual Paulista (Unesp), 2021.
 Accessed: Dec.
 05, 2021.
 [Online].
 Available: https://repositorio.unesp.br/handle/11449/204550
 - [17] S. Rome, "Eigen-vesting II.
 Optimize Your Portfolio With Optimization," Scott Rome, Mar.
 22, 2016. http://srome.github.io//Eigenvesting-II-Optimize-Your-Portfolio-With-Optimization/ (accessed Dec.
 05, 2021).
 - [18] "11.1 Portfolio Optimization - MOSEK Fusion API for Python 9.3.10." https://docs.mosek.com/latest/pythonfusion/case-studies-portfolio.html (accessed Dec.
 05, 2021).

+{{% callout note %}}

+**Please, cite this work:**

+Messias, Bruno (2022), "Variações do teorema central do limite para matrizes aleatórias: de núcleos atômicos a filtragem de matrizes de correlação published at the "Open Code Community"", Mendeley Data, V1, doi: 10.17632/jwykn349hp.1

+{{% /callout %}}